anr-bmbf-pivot/draft-lenders-core-dnr/draft-lenders-core-dnr.md

 Beyond the SvcParamKeys, there is the question of what the field values of the Encrypted DNS Options defined in {{-dnr}} might be with EDHOC or ACE EDHOC.
-While most fields map, “authentication-domain-name” (ADN) and its corresponding ADN length field may not matter when authentication is driven by Authorization for Constrained Environments (ACE) {{-ace-oscore}}
+While most fields map, "authentication-domain-name" (ADN) and its corresponding ADN length field may not matter when authentication is driven by Authorization for Constrained Environments (ACE) {{-ace-oscore}}
 {{-ace-edhoc}}.